robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

       institute: cinvestav
       fullname: Prof. Dr. Robert Winkler
       email: robert.winkler@cinvestav.mx
+      orcid: 0000-0001-6732-1958
 institute:
-  - cinvestav: CINVESTAV Unidad Irapuato, Department of Biochemistry and Biotechnology, Irapuato-León, Mexico
+  - cinvestav: 'CINVESTAV Unidad Irapuato, Department of Biochemistry and Biotechnology, Irapuato-León, Mexico'
-  - pdt: "Pandoc Development Team"
+  - pdt: Pandoc Development Team
 bibliography: agile-markdown.bib
-keywords: [open science, document formats, markdown, latex, publishing, typesetting]
+keywords:
+  - open science
+  - document formats
+  - markdown
+  - latex
+  - publishing
+  - typesetting
 ---

 # Abstract

 The timely publication of scientific results is essential for dynamic advances in science.
 The ubiquitous availability of computers which are connected to a global network made the rapid and low-cost distribution of information through electronic channels possible.
 New concepts, such as Open Access publishing and preprint servers are currently changing the traditional print media business towards a community-driven peer production.
 However, the cost of scientific literature generation, which is either charged to readers, authors or sponsors, is still high.
 The main active participants in the authoring and evaluation of scientific manuscripts are volunteers, and the cost for online publishing infrastructure is close to negligible.
 A major time and cost factor though is the formatting of manuscripts in the production stage.
 In this article we demonstrate the feasibility to write scientific manuscripts in plain markdown (MD) text files, which can be easily converted into common publication formats, such as PDF, HTML or EPUB, using pandoc.
 The simple syntax of markdown assures the long-term readability of raw files and the development of software and workflows.
 We show the implementation of typical elements of scientific manuscripts -- formulas, tables, code blocks and citations -- and present tools for editing, collaborative writing and version control.
 We give an example on how to prepare a manuscript with distinct output formats, a DOCX file for submission to a journal and a LATEX/PDF version for deposition as a PeerJ preprint.
+Further, we implemented new features for supporting 'semantic web' applications, such as additional tags for article meta-information, and reasons for citing specific references according to the CiTO stiandard.
 Reducing the work spent on manuscript formatting translates directly to time and cost savings for writers, publishers, readers and sponsors.
 Therefore, the adoption of the MD format contributes to the agile production of open science literature.

 # Introduction